japj/japj.github.io/docs/intro.md

 sidebar_position: 1
 ---

-# Creating Vocal Learning Tracks
+# Introduction

+Welcome to "Creating Vocal Rehearsal Tracks".

 ## Where is the guide?